fifth-postulate/parser-combinators/articles/java-magazine/index.md

 - G: Although there is nothing wrong with the code we have written, it is not complete nor battle tested.
 - G: You learned a valuable tool, but we should seek a library that fits our needs
 - D: 🤦
-- D: You are right, I got carried away in my enthusiasm.
+- D: You are right, I got curried away in my enthusiasm.

 ## Assignments
 The `number` parser in the functional parser section is not complete.
 It does not parse the valid binary number `0`.
 Can you fix the `number` parser to accept `0` as well?